 Where is Chivo Lubezki, the Mexican with the most Oscars?

-After making history and becoming the Mexican with the most Oscars, Emmanuel ‘Chivo’ Lubezki devoted himself to carrying out personal projects far from the hollywood cinema.
+After making history and becoming one of the Mexicans with the most Oscar nominations, Emmanuel ‘Chivo’ Lubezki has dedicated himself to carrying out personal projects far from the hollywood cinema.

 The talented photographer seems to be focused on sharing his talents in other fields.